 Abe and a group of Mudokons set out across the desert to find the SoulStorm brewery and free the slaves.
 Just as they are about to give up and go home they hear a noise in the distance getting closer and closer.
 Suddenly a huge train screams past them and it's heading right to the brewery.
 With new found hope they set off and follow the train.
 When they finally arrive at SoulStorm they climb the fence and enter.
 Just as they get in, Abe loses his footing, slips and falls down a set of cliffs, cutting him off from the rest of the group and beginning the first level of the game.

-There are two different endings in the game depending on how many Mudokon slaves you rescue.
+There are two different endings in the game depending on how many Mudokon slaves the player rescues.

 - Additionally, if all 300 Mudokons are saved, the player is rewarded with a concept art gallery, and if 276 Mudokons are killed, Abe is sent back to the FeeCo Depot with permanent invincibility.